 3) Rangiroa is the second-largest atoll in the world and a prime destination for ecotourism.
 The island is primarily known for its diverse marine life, which features everything from sharks to dolphins to manta rays.
 Scuba diving through colourful coral reefs is the way to go in Rangiroa.
 You may also wish to visit the two small villages of Tiputa and Avatoru.

 4) Ua Pu is a very remote, yet strikingly beautiful island in Marquesas Island group.
 The island is dominated by four massive stone pillars, which visitors can hike and explore.
 Like any good French Polynesian island, Ua Pu also features countless beaches and water activities.

 5) Tubuai is the main island in the Austral Islands group, making it a good starting place for exploring this remote region of the world.
-The island is a great location for scuba diving and snorkeling, as the entire island is surrounded by a protective coral reef.
-Tubuai also features two volcanic domes and dense jungle, both of which are simply begging to be investigated by inquisitive travelers.
+The island is a great location for scuba diving and snorkelling, as the entire island is surrounded by a protective coral reef.
+Tubuai also features two volcanic domes and dense jungle, both of which are simply begging to be investigated by inquisitive travellers.

 6) If you’ve made it to Raivavae, you deserve to spend time relaxing on its beaches and taking in the sensational emerald waters.
 Because of its distance from other landing points, Raivavae hosts thousands of migratory and local sea birds throughout the year, making this a prime location for bird watching.

 7) When in Tahiti, be sure to check out the famous Arahoho blowhole.
 Then, trek inland to see Les Trois Cascades, an appealing trio of waterfalls.
 Of course, you’ll want to relax on the world-famous black sand beaches, as well as do some shopping at one of the numerous markets.
 Try La Merché for a unique shopping experience.